eit6609/epub-creator/README.md

 </metadata>
 ```

-You can see that the element `dc:date` has been provided a default value as described above and that the `metadata` elements have been merged with the `simpleMetadata` generated elements.
+You can see that the element `dc:date` has been provided with a default value as described above and that the `metadata`
+elements have been merged with the `simpleMetadata` generated elements.